Joan-SHI/what-is-your-envelope-today/readme.md

 # :envelope: Social activities

 Figure it out how Azure static web Apps socializes with GitHub Action and VS code.
+And build my JavaScript app from there.

+1. Follow this documentation to set up: https://docs.microsoft.com/en-gb/azure/static-web-apps/getting-started?tabs=vanilla-javascript

+2. Add an API to Azure Static Web Apps with Azure Functions.

 #
 :point_down: Not my writing:point_down: